-Emotive language is one of the most basic, but most effective tools a speechwriter can use.
+Emotive language is one of the most basic, but most effective tools a speech writer can use.

-In your speech, things should not simply be described just as "good" or "bad".
+In your speech, things shouldn't simply be described just as "good" or "bad".
 They should be "fantastic" or "horrible", "pure" or "corrupted", "exciting" or "disappointing".
 Notice how these example words express more than just "good" or "bad", they also add other flavours to your description.

-However, be careful not to over-use emotive language.
+But, be careful not to over-use emotive language.
 If you go go over the top it can reduce the effectiveness of all of your words.
 Use emotive words sparingly throughout your speech.

-For language that is more emotive, read this article.
+For more emotive language examples, read this article.